Paidy Checkout

 optional

 Consumer's email address.
-If this field is included in the payload, it will be pre-filled in the Paidy Checkout app when it launches.
-If this field are not included in the payload, the consumer must enter them during checkout.
+If you include this field in the payload, the email address will be pre-filled in the Paidy Checkout app when it launches, leading to higher conversion rates.
+If you don't include this field, the consumer must manually enter their email address in Paidy Checkout.

 string